ydwen/caffe/README.md

+#Faster Center Loss Implementation
+This branch is forked from [ydwen's caffe-face](https://github.com/ydwen/caffe-face) and modified by mfs6174 ( mfs6174@gmail.com )

+Compared to the original implementation by the paper author, the backward time complexity of this implementation is optimized to O(MK) from O(MK+NM).

+In the original implementation, the time complexity of the backward process of the center loss layer is O(MK+NM).
+It will be very slow when training with a large number of classes since the running time of the backward pass is related to the class number (N).
+Unfortunately, it is a common case when training face recognition model (e.g. 750k unique persons).

+This implementation rewrites the backward code.
+The time complexity is optimized to O(MK) with additional O(N) space.
+Because M (batch size) << N and K (feature length) << N usually hold for face recognition problem, this modification will improve the training speed significantly.

+For a Googlenet v2 model trained with Everphoto's 750k unique person dataset, on a single Nvidia GTX Titan X, with 24 batch size and iter_size = 5, the average backward iteration time for different cases is:
+1. Softmax only: 230ms
+2. Softmax + Center loss, original implementation: 3485ms, center loss layer: 3332ms
+3. Softmax + Center loss, implementation in this PR: 235.6ms, center loss layer: 5.4ms

+There is more than 600x improvement.

+For the author's "minit_example", running on a single GTX Titan X, training time of the original implementation and the PR is 4min20s V.S.
+3min50s.
+It is shown that even when training with small dataset with only 10 classes, there still is some improvement.

+The implementation also fix the code style to pass the Caffe's lint test (make lint) so that it may be ready to be  merged into Caffe's master.

 # Deep Face Recognition with Caffe Implementation

 This branch is developed for deep face recognition, the related paper is as follows.